This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 If you are strict keto, then you might want to avoid regular sriracha.

 But….keto is about ketosis.
 And this recipe has about 3g net carbs per serving.
 This means that if you’re sticking to 20g net carbs per day, 3g net carbs is unlikely to keep most from ketosis.

 Whole30 Compliant Sriracha is a good option for those who wish to have 0g of added sugar in their diet

 If you are eliminating sugar completely, then you can choose Whole30 compliant brands to incorporate into this recipe.
 Whole30 brands will not have added sugar.

 You can also make your own Whole30 Sriracha

 You might also be interested in making your own sugar-free, Whole30 sriracha.
 A well-reviewed recipe is this one from 40Aprons.
 It takes about 5 minutes and 3-5 days of fermenting (a process for letting all of the flavors to meld).

-How do I make these chicken wings in an air fryer?
+How do I make Honey Sriracha chicken wings in an air fryer?

-I love my air fryer because it cuts the cooking time for making chicken wings from 1 hour to 40 minutes, a true time-saver when you’re hungry and want wings.
+I love my air fryer because it cuts the cooking time for making chicken wings from 1 hour to nearly 40 minutes.

 If you’re not cooking for a crowd (maybe you just want to make about 14 wings) and you have a large air fryer, then you should use an air fryer to make these.